oaqa/FlexNeuART/scripts/data_convert/ir_datasets/README.md

 They are processed using the script [configurable_convert.py](configurable_convert.py), which is guided by a JSON configuration file.
-The output of this file is one or more JSONL files, which can be processed using standard FlexNeuART scripts.
+The output of this file is one or more JSONL files, which can be processed using standard FlexNeuART tools.

 There are examples
 for [Cranfield](sample_configs/cranfield.json) and [ClueWeb12B](sample_configs/clueweb12-b13.json).
-Although some datasets will be automatically downloaded by `ir-datasets`, many datasets are licensed and need to be `installed` manually.
+Although some datasets will be automatically downloaded by `ir-datasets`, many datasets are licensed and need to be installed **manually**.

 The JSON configuration file contains an array of descriptions, each of which is supposed to be applicable to a specific data set part or a split.